Table of contents

 The night sky over Badlands offers unparalleled clarity, making stargazing an extraordinary experience.
 From Memorial Day through Labor Day, an evening ranger program sets the stage for celestial exploration at the amphitheater near Cedar Park Campground.
 Rangers bring forth substantial telescopes, guiding you through constellations, stars, and planets, weather permitting.
 With a touch of luck, you might even catch a glimpse of the International Space Station traversing overhead!
 Night sky observations commence around 9:45 p.m. in May, June, and July, while August and September see the spectacle starting at 9:15 p.m.

 Venturing into the captivating landscapes of Badlands National Park invites you to embark on a unique hiking experience.
-While most designated trails are concentrated in the southeastern portion of the North Unit, close to the Ben Reifel Visitor Center, the remarkable aspect is that the big badlands overlook differentiates itself from many other national parks.
-Unlike conventional norms, in Badlands, you have the freedom to explore beyond established trails.
+While most designated trails are concentrated in the southeastern portion of the North Unit, close to the Ben Reifel Visitor Center, the remarkable aspect is that the Big Badlands Overlook differentiates itself from many other national parks.
+Unlike conventional norms, in Badlands, you have the freedom to explore beyond established trails — a perfect opportunity to capture unforgettable Badlands National Park photos.

 A short distance east of the visitor center lies a parking area, offering access to Cliff Shelf.
 This half-mile boardwalk, constituting a round trip, winds through a charming grove of junipers along the Badland Wall.
 With an elevation gain of 200 feet, this trail provides captivating vistas of the park’s southern expanses, creating an opportunity for an enriching hiking escapade.